 The gap was a missing oracle.
-An oracle that can connect on-chain smart contracts with off-chain data that provide smart contracts with real-world data for better processing.
-The founders of Chainlink crypto saw the gap and launched Chainlink, an oracle that helps connect on-chain smart contracts with off-chain using oracle nodes and smart API.
+An oracle that can connect on-chain smart contracts with off-chain data providing real-world data for better processing.
+The founders saw the gap and launched Chainlink, an oracle that helps connect on-chain smart contracts with off-chain using oracle nodes and smart API.
 Hence, bridging the gap between the blockchain network and the real world.

 In this post, I will take you through an in-depth review of Chainlink crypto, its plan to build DON (Decentralized Oracle Network) and explain its use case along with future price prediction.
 Is LINK worth investing in?
 Let’s find out today –